What Qualifies as a Lemon Car: Key Insights

 • New vehicle under warranty

-• Used vehicle still under warranty
+• Certified Pre-Owned vehicle still under warranty

 • Leased vehicle under warranty